Shopify/krane/README.md

 **On timeouts**: It's important to notice that a single resource timeout or a global deploy timeout doesn't necessarily mean that the operation failed.
 Since Kubernetes updates are asynchronous, maybe something was just too slow to return in the configured time; in those cases, usually running the deploy again might work (that should be a no-op for most - if not all - resources).

-# kubernetes-restart
+# krane restart

-`kubernetes-restart` is a tool for restarting all of the pods in one or more deployments.
+`krane restart` is a tool for restarting all of the pods in one or more deployments.
 It triggers the restart by touching the `RESTARTED_AT` environment variable in the deployment's podSpec.
 The rollout strategy defined for each deployment will be respected by the restart.